Nellore Sheep Farming Project Report for 100 RAMS.

 How long are we going to raise the above-purchased sheep kids?: 6 months (batch duration, we can run 2 batches for a year).

-Sheep shed or Housing for Sheep: You should have a covered area at least 800 Square feet, and an open area of 2,400 Square feet, and feed room and office area of 200 square feet.
+Sheep shed or Housing for Sheep: You should have a covered area of at least 800 Square feet, and an open area of 2,400 Square feet, and a feed room and office area of 200 square feet.